Highway Superintendent - Ed Morgan

 latter must stand aside.
 The owner might even be compelled to remove

-From past experiences, we have found that plastic
+From past experience, we have found that plastic

 mailboxes do not withstand the abuse of snow from the plows hitting